 The following are some common professional designations and information on how our programs can help work towards these designations.

-Brock's Bachelor of Accounting (BAcc) program prepares students to obtain a public accounting license.
+Brock's Bachelor of Accounting (BAcc) program prepares students to practice accounting either in industry or obtain a public accounting license.
 At qualification, new Canadian CPAs will demonstrate the competencies expected of leading professional accountants.
 Specifically they will be required to demonstrate:

 All students must obtain a bachelor’s degree prior to receiving certification as a CGA.
 Bachelor of Accounting degree (BAcc) graduates begin the CGA program in its Professional Applications and Competence Evaluations (PACE) level.
 This means that qualified BAcc candidates only need to to take (and pass) four CGA courses to meet the educational requirements to obtain a CGA designation.